scogliani/ArtificialIntelligenceLabs/lab3/README.md

 Add a method *display()* that display the current grid as it is stored in the class Sudoku.

-## Exercise 4 - Comparing the search algorithms
+## Exercise 4 - Write a naive backtracking solver

 Implement the methid *solve()* that performs an uninformed depth-first search algorithm.
 In the text document, draw a report with the execution time of your